 We also recommend printing off directions or alternative routes.
 Once upon a time, everyone had a big map in the glove compartment (my parents had a huge red book sitting in the back of the car) but this isn’t always the case nowadays.
 In the event of a total technology breakdown (the sat-nav going, no 4G or your phone battery dying) it’s always worth having a map.
 It could also double up as a fun geographical game for kids if you get really desperate.

-Make sure you have the right documents to spare
+Make sure you have the right documents to hand

 It’s advisable to have things like your driving licence, insurance details and any breakdown cover documents in your car with you.
-Hopefully, you won’t need them, but it is always handy to have them just in case.
+Hopefully, you won’t need them, but it is always a good idea to have them close to hand just in case.

 Also, if you are travelling with your partner and they aren’t insured on your car, then it’s always worth getting them insured on it even if you are the one who plans on doing all the driving.
-We advise you split the journey but if you don’t then it’s still a good idea to get a second driver insured on your car for the journey.
+If your journey is a long one we’d advise you to split the journey, but even if you decide against it then it would still be a good idea to get a second driver insured on your car for the journey.

-If you are travelling abroad and taking your car then there are some extra things you should do to prepare.
+If you’re planning on going for a driving holiday abroad then there are some extra things you should do to prepare.

 Know the law